charmbracelet/charm/crypt/README.md

 # Charm Crypt

 We take privacy seriously.
-All data stored in the Charm Cloud is encrypted (for instance, documents you’ve stashed with `glow`), decryptable only with your Charm account.
+All data stored in the Charm Cloud is encrypted, decryptable only with your Charm account.
 That means even we don't have the ability to decrypt or view your data.

 ## Usage